cowsecurity/Drum-Kit/README.md

 # Drum-Kit
-Interactive site made using HTML , CSS and Javascript
+Interactive site made using HTML , CSS , Javascript with jQuery.